GedMullen/2018-2019/java.md

 * Use Object Serialisation to store the state of the objects in the KitBuildIt application so that changes are persistent between application executions.
 * Implement an InvalidInputException and throw the exception when the user enters a string where a number is expected.
 Your application should handle the exception gracefully.
+* Continue to implement validation on KitBuildIt.
+Modify the code to catch and deal with the InvalidInputException straight after the user has entered the invalid value.

 # Week 13